It's Us Against "Them" In Amazon's Terrifying New Black Horror Series

 The Black horror genre is alive and thriving, set to grow with yet another exciting (and terrifying) new addition to the collection of stories that will haunt you for days to come.
 Get ready for Them.

 In the new Amazon Prime original series, created by Little Marvin, a Black family from North Carolina hastily relocates in 1950s Los Angeles during the Second Great Migration.
-Thinking that they've found their forever home in the safe, idyllic suburban neighbourhood, the Emory family focuses on assimilating to their new surroundings, but there's a dark force at work all around them: racism.
-They're the only Black people in their new neighbourhood, and their neighbours are less than pleased to have them.
+Thinking that they've found their forever home in the safe, idyllic suburban neighborhood, the Emory family focuses on assimilating to their new surroundings, but there's a dark force at work all around them: racism.
+They're the only Black people in their new neighborhood, and their neighbors are less than pleased to have them.

 Advertisement